 Hopefully you know where all your money is going, but if you kind of leave it up to the Gods, then it’s time to check in with your finances and see exactly what’s going out to who.
 Go through your bank statement for at least the last 30 days so you can see where all your regular outgoings are going.
 Write down your memberships and subscriptions and make sure you still use them all.
 If you don’t then it’s time to cancel them and reclaim the money going forwards.

 7. Declutter your home

-If you’ve overflowing wardrobes, drawers, cupboards, a loft and garage then it’s time for that clear out you might have been putting off for yonks.
-Just think of all those unused items sitting there that could be being used somewhere else, stopping the production of more things and helping to prevent unneeded consumerism!
-Sort your clutter out, donate what you can and sell what you can.
-Just avoid throwing anything in landfill.
-If you have unusable items then take them to your local recycling centre as they may be able to recycle the raw materials.
+If you’ve overflowing wardrobes, drawers, cupboards, a loft and garage, and some old mobile phones or gadgets that you no longer use, then it’s time for that clear out you might have been putting off for yonks.
+Imagine how many unused items could be put to better use somewhere else, eliminating the need to manufacture new goods, thereby reducing unnecessary consumption!
+Sort out your clutter, donate what you can, and sell your old mobile phones, gadgets, or whatever you can.
+Compare their current market value and snag the fair price.
+Just avoid throwing anything in a landfill.
+If you have unusable items, then take them to your local recycling centre as they may recycle the raw materials.